 Hydrographic surveying is highly specific and requires a suite of advanced acquisition and positioning sensors attached to a mobile survey platform as well as sophisticated software to allow the correct combination of all the data.
-For those within the industry, the advances over the last decade may feel more like an evolution rather than a revolution.
-If we look back one, two or even three decades we can see the enormous leap hydrographic surveying has taken.
+For those in the industry, the advances over the last decade may feel more like an evolution rather than a revolution.
+If we look back one, two or even three decades, we can see the enormous leap that hydrographic surveying has taken.
 Where do we stand, and what can we expect for the near future?
-In this article, we will look at the present compared to the past and will try to give an insight into the near and more distant future.
+In this article, we compare the present with the past and try to provide insight into the near and more distant future.

 Besides the main development of cost reduction for entry-level multibeam systems, many of them now offer backscatter, side-scan sonar like data and water column imagery.
 These allow the user to not just map a bottom depth, but also map the intensity of both bottom returns as well as any return in the water column.
 The introduction of ever smaller beam widths, higher frequencies and larger swath angles means the hydrographic surveyor can capture more and more detail.

 A modern, high-end, multibeam echosounder easily generates 50,000 depths per second in shallow water and at maximum settings with a millimetre resolution.
 Compared to, say, the original Reson Seabat 9001 with its 900 depths per second under similar conditions, this is more than a 50-fold increase in roughly three decades.
 In the same time the beam angle has decreased from around 1.5 degrees to around 0.3 degrees; an increase in detail of around five times.